-This class includes both undergraduate students (UG) and graduate students (G).
-The learning outcomes are mostly similar between the two groups, except for the fact that the UG will have a group project and the G will be asked to develop a research proposal.
+This class includes both undergraduate students and graduate students.
+The learning outcomes are mostly similar between the two groups, except for the fact that the undergraduates will have an opportunity to do a group project or develop a research proposal while the graduate students will be asked to develop a research proposal.
 While there will be overlap between the two activities, each will have slightly different learning outcomes.
 Overall, the course is designed to facilitate the following set of learning outcomes for students:

 - 1. Translate concepts into operationally measured variables and indicators - 2.
 Understand the connections between different epistemologies and ontologies and different research design protocols - 3.
 Define criteria to evaluate research proposal - 4.
 Practice a variety of data gathering techniques - 5.
 Gain facility with different types of data including qualitative and quantitative - 6.
-Develop and detail a research project or proposal - 7.
-Develop from theory to research question, appropriate methodology, data, analysis, appropriate interpretation, and formal presentation of results - 8.
+Develop and detail a research project or proposal

+- 7. Develop from theory to research question, appropriate methodology, data, analysis, appropriate interpretation, and formal presentation of results - 8.
 Demonstrate the structure of scientific writing